LingtongZhang/orp-sdk-php/ReadME.md

 make sure php5 modules are enabled<br>
 `sudo a2enmod php5`

-for futher details you may want to have a look at http://php.net/manual/de/install.php
+For further details you may want to have a look at http://php.net/manual/de/install.php

 **3. getting Sdk from git**